-Continue reading the Plugin showcase.
+Continue reading the Plugin showcase or possibilities to do Plugin Customizations.

 5.3.37 Plugin showcase

 Here is a showcase file which constitutes a FlexMeasures plugin called our_client.

 - We demonstrate adding a view, which can be rendered using the FlexMeasures base templates. - We also showcase a CLI function which has access to the FlexMeasures app object.
 It can be called via flexmeasures our-client test.